larryhastings/big/README.md

   used the old `Log` class, yet on a couple recent projects I coded up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem.
-The new `Log` is designed explicitly for lightweight application logging and debugging.
-  It's easy to use, feature-rich, high-performance, and supports a "threaded" mode where logging calls are 5x faster than calling `print`!
+The new `Log` is designed explicitly for lightweight logging, mostly for debugging purposes.
+It's easy to use, feature-rich, high-performance, and by default runs in "threaded" mode where logging calls are 5x faster than calling `print`!
   * I added a backwards-compatible `OldLog` to *big.log* in case anybody is using the old `Log` class.
 This